For us, trust comes first! That is why we would like to transparently disclose all information and figures related to The Generation Forest.

 Workers are hired to perform forestry work and work in the tree nursery through our forestry partner.
 Two types of employment contract exist here: permanent and temporary contracts (3 or 10 month).
 Most of the temporary workers are hired for the planting season and afterwards some of them are kept on to perform maintenance and other activities.
 From May 2022, we hired 53 new employees for the cooperative's reforestation activities.
 A total of 87 staff are employed via the cooperative, including administrative and forestry staff.

-More information about our social impactTransparency is one of our fundamental values.
+Transparency is one of our fundamental values.
 In our library you will find all documents, such as financial statements, contracts and ownership certificates.
-If you don't find the document you are looking for, please contact us at info(at)thegenerationforest.com and we will send you everything you need.
+If you don't find the document you are looking for, please contact us through your mailbox or at info(at)thegenerationforest.com.
+We will shortly get back to you and send you everything you need.

 Name: